Photo Not By D J Norton

 9 Warwards Lane

 Another shop close to the Pavilion cinema pinches its name.
 This time it's Pavilion Stores.
-Located at the Stirchley end of Warwards Lane close to Pershore Road, the shop was converted to a house at some point in the past.
+Located at the Stirchley end of Warwards Lane close to Pershore Road, the shop was converted to a house at some point in the past as my modern view shows.
+What I found particularly interesting when I saw the site today was how the structure of the neighbouring garage had been incorporated into it's replacement.

 Three Horseshoes - 12/9/52